plukacs/lab-governance/README.md

 ### Policy: Collaboration should be above your work
 It is key to communicate seamlessly to work together.
 Make it a daily priority to answer your emails, slack messages, invites etc.
 If you (re)assign a task, the assignees has to accept, otherwise you are responsible for the task.
+No answer means that the assignee accepts.
+If you cannot accept it you should help finding an assignee.

 ### Policy: Company financed Learning
 Get an invoice for the the company.
 Pay by company card/transfer if possible.